Baltimore at a glance

 2022 |

-Baltimore City’s Spending Board approved a $195,000 settlement agreement with two victims who had drugs planted on them by a police task force.
+The spending board of Baltimore, Maryland, approved settlements totaling $195,000 with two people who had drugs planted on them by a police task force.
 In 2012, Baltimore’s Gun Trace Task Force (GTTF) planted drugs on and subsequently arrested Kyle Knox and Shaune Berry.
 Both served two years in jail before charges were dismissed.
-The corrupt task force often targeted victims by planting evidence, and many victims served time after being convicted.
-Not including this $195,000 settlement, Baltimore has spent over $13 million compensating victims of GTTF as of January 2022. |
+The corrupt task force often targeted people by planting evidence, and many of those targeted served time after being convicted.
+Prior to this $195,000 settlement, Baltimore had already spent more than $13 million compensating victims of GTTF as of January 2022. |

 Compensation